Using training collars for dogs has long been a controversial subject.

 Ultimately, if you choose to go this route, make sure you examine the instructions carefully, learn how to use the collar BEFORE you put it on your dog, and read all the literature on training dogs as well as dog training with shock collars that's available.

 This is all for your canine's good, and let's face it, if you choose to employ a controversial method of training, you owe it to your dog to at least try to minimize the chance of stress as much as possible.

 Alternatives to electronic training collars for dogs

-There are several alternatives to shock collars, some of which have proven to be even more effective that your standard e-collar training.
+There are several alternatives to shock collars, some of which have proven to be even more effective than your standard e-collar training.
 For example, a study has found that citronella anti-bark collars are about twice as more effective than electric anti-bark collars (88.9% vs 44.4%).
-Pair this with the fact that citronella has also no shock pulses, and it’s a win-win.
+Pair this with the fact that citronella has also no shock pulses, and it's a win-win.

-In terms of other alternatives, Top Dog Tips has previously publish a great piece on this, listing all possible options to training canines for those who choose not to use shock training collars for dogs – No More Pain: Best Alternatives to Dog Shock Collars.
+In terms of other alternatives, Top Dog Tips has previously published a great piece on this, listing all possible options to training canines for those who choose not to use shock training collars for dogs – No More Pain: Best Alternatives to Dog Shock Collars.

 For further reading on the subject of training collars for dogs and humane methods of dog training, I recommend you read these articles as well:

 - Everything You Need to Know About Humane Collars and Leashes